 Adjust the size of each tile by changing the tile scale setting.
 You can also control the blending by adjusting the tile visibility setting to your preference.
 If you don’t want any tiled image to be displayed, set the visibility to 0%.

-Change the format of supporter messages to suit your page.
+Change the format of supporter messages to suit the style of your page.

 Your chosen message format will influence the default questions asked to supporters.
 For example, if you choose Remembrance, the first question on the form becomes "Who are you remembering?"